azizyahyaoui/VagrantUp_Openstack/README.md

 Q_FLOATING_ALLOCATION_POOL=start=x.x.x.200,end=x.x.x.250
 PUBLIC_INTERFACE=eth0
 ```
+## "Local.conf" configuration adjustments

+To customize your OpenStack installation, you can add plugins, and configure Neutron networking, Nova, Cinder, and other components by editing the `local.conf` file.
+This can be done through the script located at: `data/scripts/create_localconf.sh`

 6. Execute `vagrant up` to initiate the setup procedure.
 7. Upon completion, access the OpenStack dashboard to begin exploration.